ottopaulsen/MMM-MQTT/README.md

     }

 mqttServers is an array, so you can add multiple servers to the same config.
-You can also use the module multiple places on the mirror/screen.
+You can also use the module in multiple places on the mirror/screen.

 ### JSON Data